aws-solutions-library-samples/aws-insurancelake-etl/docs/file_formats.md

 ### Configuration

 InsuranceLake recognizes Excel files by their extension.
-Currently the following two extensions (case insensative) are supported: `xls`, `xlsx`, `xlm`, `xlsm`.
+Currently, the following extensions (case insensitive) are supported: `xls`, `xlsx`, `xlm`, `xlsm`.
 Regardless of your configuration, the source data file must have one of these extensions to be detected as Excel.

-With no additional configuration, InsuranceLake will attempt to read tabular data from the 1st sheet in the workbook, starting at cell `A1`.
+With no additional configuration, InsuranceLake will attempt to read tabular data from the first sheet in the workbook, starting at cell `A1`.

 |Parameter  |Type   |Description    |
 |---    |---    |---    |